zamicol/jsonflag/README.md

 # jsonflags
-See the [godoc](https://godoc.org/github.com/zamicol/jsonflags) for eveything you need to know.
+See the [godoc](https://godoc.org/github.com/zamicol/jsonflags) for documentation.

 jsonflags is a simple package to use JSON in conjunction with Go's flag package.